covcom/388COM/Week_05_AdapterViews and Fragments/README.md

 Following steps below to create a GridView and provide a customized BaseAdaptor.

-1. Creae a new Empty Activity called GridAcitivty.
+1. Create a new Empty Activity called GridAcitivty.
 Open activity_grid.xml and replace what's in it with the following

     ```xml
     <GridView xmlns:android="http://schemas.android.com/apk/res/android"